oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

     ![The Database Actions Launchpad Home page is displayed.
 The Data Load card in the Data Studio section is highlighted.](./images/click-sql-card.png " ")

-## Task 2: Create a User and Grant Privileges to the User
+## Task 2: Create a Share Provider User and Grant Privileges to the User

 Create a user that will be a **data share provider**.
 A user that will share the data needs to have certain privileges.
 You will also grant this user the required roles, and enable REST and data sharing.

+### **The Data Share Provider**

+Oracle Autonomous Database Serverless enables the data share provider to share existing objects such as tables.
+The share can contain a single table, a set of related tables, a set of tables with some logical grouping.
+The provider could be a person, an institution, or a software system that shares the objects.

 Autonomous Database comes with a predefined database role named `DWROLE`.
 This role provides the privileges necessary for most database users.
 For more information about this role, see [Manage Database User Privileges](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/managing-database-users.html).